TLX-Protocol/protocol/README.md

 - An `exchangeRate` view will keep track of how many TLX tokens are distributed per USD value of `LeveragedTokens`
 - This `exchangeRate` view will scale linearly with the amount of TLX tokens idle
 - At a point when a user is happy with the current exchange rate, they can call the `bond` function to send their `LeveragedTokens` to the `PositionEqualizer` and receive TLX tokens in return based on the current exchange rate
-- They can only mint TLX tokens up to the amount of idle TLX tokens
+- They can only redeem TLX tokens up to the amount of idle TLX tokens
 - All TLX tokens minted will be locked in the `Locker` on behalf of the user